ryanpeach/shell/README.md

 # If you want to use this zshrc file and other configs on your local!

-Just make a `.zprofile` that looks like this
+Create a `.zshrc.private.local` file in your home directory.

+It may source your `.zshrc.private` file, if you'd like everything in it (which is usually applied to docker containers) to be applied to your local shell as well.

+Just add the following to your `.zshrc.private.local` file:

 ```bash
 export ZSH_PRIVATE_LOC=$HOME/.zshrc.private.local
 export SHELL_MNT_DIR=$HOME/shell # or wherever you cloned this repo
 export MNT=$HOME
 ```

-And make a `$HOME/.zshrc.private.local` (like your `$HOME/.zshrc.private` but will only be sourced by your local copy of the zshrc file)

 If you have nothing Docker Container specific (and usually even if you do), this can just say: